pinak/pinak.github.io/_posts/2015-08-25-GSoC-Wrap-Up.markdown

 Thank you KDE and Google for giving me the chance, and a big thanksto my mentor Vishesh Handa for dealing with my, sometimes sloppy, code patiently and poniting out ways to improve.

+Edit: Forgot to mention all my work is in the master branch already as I worked in the master branch all along.
+It was somewhat scary, knowing that your changes can break the core functionality but so much fun as well.

+Also, a somewhat alpha verison of the monitor is present in the latest version of baloo (5.13) with loads of fixes and improvements already in the master branch for the next release.
+Can be launched from the command line using "baloo-monitor".